-When it comes to managed WordPress hosting you are spoilt for choice, and as you can see, the majority of companies listed either use Google Cloud or Amazon AWS for their infrastructure so, in a way, it really boils down to their server setups, the technology used and their in-house customer support levels.
+When it comes to managed WordPress hosting you are spoilt for choice, and as you can see, the majority of companies listed use Google Cloud or Amazon AWS for their hosting infrastructures, so in theory, your website will be hosted on the same platforms as some of the biggest brands in the world.

 In the managed WordPress game it all boils down to stacks, speed and customer support.